SergioLozano/sergiolozano.github.io/_pages/whyme.md

 ---
 layout: page
 permalink: /whyme/
-title: Why Me?
+title: why me?
 description: Market yourself to anything else.
 This page explains my positioning as a product marketing professional, highlighting how my broad capabilities and deep specialization can drive significant commercial results for your organization
-nav: false
+nav: true
-nav_order: 6
+nav_order: 2
 ---

 <style>